-4.7.1 The Business/Light Industry District is intended for office and professional buildings and for assembly and light manufacturing uses consistent with the Town's suburban character.
+- 4.7.1 The Business/Light Industry District is intended for office and professional buildings and for assembly and light manufacturing uses consistent with the Town's suburban character. - 4.7.2 The following principal uses are permitted in the Business/Light Industry District, provided a site plan is approved by the Planning Board, and except for those uses that also require a special permit, as provided by section 4.7.3. - (a) Professional and business offices and services. - (b) Medical and dentistry clinics. - (c) Restaurants (other than formula fast food restaurants) without live entertainment. - (d) Veterinary hospitals and kennels. - (e) Enclosed storage yards.

-- 4.7.2 The following principal uses are permitted in the Business/Light Industry District, provided a site plan is approved by the Planning Board, and except for those uses that also require a special permit, as provided by section 4.7.3. - (a) Professional and business offices and services. - (b) Medical and dentistry clinics. - (c) Restaurants (other than formula fast food restaurants) without live entertainment. - (d) Veterinary hospitals and kennels. - (e) Enclosed storage yards. - (f) Offices for general construction, landscaping, or similar contractors, with open storage of related supplies, equipment, or vehicles, and structures for storing such items, provided all such storage areas and structures are screened from outside view, and provided further that such storage areas and structures may not be located within seventy (70) feet of a street line, or within the minimum setback area established by section 6.1.3.2.2, whichever is greater. - 4.7.3 The following principal uses are permitted in the Business/Light Industry District, provided a special permit is issued by the Planning Board . - (a) Research laboratories and facilities. - (b) Wholesale trade or sales establishments. - (c) Assembly or light manufacturing enterprises. - (d) Dance halls and theaters, except that no more than one (1) theater is allowed per building, facility, or lot. - (e) Office parks. - (f) Warehousing and distribution facilities. - (g) Self-storage facilities. - (h) Retail sales accessory to a principal use, except that the floor area devoted to such accessory use may not exceed the lesser of ten percent (10%) of the floor area of the principal structure, or two thousand (2,000) square feet. - (i) Establishments for the repair and servicing of motor vehicles, and for the retail distribution of petroleum products. - (j) Fitness centers, indoor skating rinks, and other indoor recreational facilities, except that the floor area of such facilities may not exceed twenty thousand (20,000) square feet.

-(k) Any development under section 4.7.2., whether or not developed in phases, that would create more than ten thousand (10,000) square feet of floor area, or more than 30 off-street parking spaces, or that would include accessory buildings, enclosed accessory uses, or off-street loading areas.
+- (f) Offices for general construction, landscaping, or similar contractors, with open storage of related supplies, equipment, or vehicles, and structures for storing such items, provided all such storage areas and structures are screened from outside view, and provided further that such storage areas and structures may not be located within seventy (70) feet of a street line, or within the minimum setback area established by section 6.1.3.2.2, whichever is greater. - g) Large-scale solar photovoltaic (SPV) installations which may serve as the primary use or as a use which is accessory to a primary commercial use, subject to Site Plan Review approval by the Planning Board and pursuant to the requirements specified under Zoning Bylaw Sections 8.9.2 through 8.9.5 excepting that commercial SPVs under this section are by-right uses subject to Site Plan Review and not the Special Permit review specified under Section 8.9.1. - h) Solar Photovoltaic (SPV) research laboratories and facilities. - 4.7.3 The following principal uses are permitted in the Business/Light Industry District, provided a special permit is issued by the Planning Board . - (a) Research laboratories and facilities. - (b) Wholesale trade or sales establishments. - (c) Assembly or light manufacturing enterprises. - (d) Dance halls and theaters, except that no more than one (1) theater is allowed per building, facility, or lot. - (e) Office parks. - (f) Warehousing and distribution facilities. - (g) Self-storage facilities. - (h) Retail sales accessory to a principal use, except that the floor area devoted to such accessory use may not exceed the lesser of ten percent (10%) of the floor area of the principal structure, or two thousand (2,000) square feet. - (i) Establishments for the repair and servicing of motor vehicles, and for the retail distribution of petroleum products. - (j) Fitness centers, indoor skating rinks, and other indoor recreational facilities, except that the floor area of such facilities may not exceed twenty thousand (20,000) square feet. - (k) Any development under section 4.7.2., whether or not developed in phases, that would create more than ten thousand (10,000) square feet of floor area, or more than 30 off-street parking spaces, or that would include accessory buildings, enclosed accessory uses, or off-street loading areas.